Laragervaise/find-Charlie/README.md

 # find-Charlie
-Coded in Java during my first year at EPFL, it consists in finding a pattern in an image.
+Realized during the first at EPFL, it consists in finding a pattern in an image